-Can you get equity release on a leasehold property?

-v1.
 Can you get equity release on a leasehold flat or house?

 Leasehold properties can be both flats and houses.
-Lenders will have different guidelines about the type of leasehold properties they’re happy to lend on.
+Providers will have different guidelines about the type of leasehold properties they’re happy to lend on.

 With us, you can get equity release on most kinds of leasehold houses, flats or maisonettes.
 But we have certain requirements that need ticking off.
 So you should always get in touch to ask about your individual circumstances.